Bhatia-Davis formula in the quantum speed limit: Calculation details in three-level systems

 In the case of equally spaced Hamiltonian, the constraint in Eq.~(\ref{eq:apx_S}) reduces to

 where

 It is easy to see that $x$, $y$ are both non-negative and satisfy

-The search of $\mathcal{S}$ is equivalent to the search of regimes of $x$ and $y$ (together with Eqs.~(\ref{eq:apx_sc}) and (\ref{eq:apx_Schur})) that allow reasonable solutions of $t$.
+The search of $\mathcal{S}$ is equivalent to the search of regimes of $x$ and $y$ [together with Eqs.~(\ref{eq:apx_sc}) and (\ref{eq:apx_Schur})] that allow reasonable solutions of $t$.
 It is not difficult to see that there is no solution for $t$ when $x=y=0$.
-Hence, the discussion can be divided into two parts, (i) $x=0$ ($y\neq 0$); (ii) $x\neq 0$.
-Now we discuss them one by one.
+Hence, the discussion can be divided into two parts, (1) $x=0$ ($y\neq 0$) and (2) $x\neq 0$.
+Now we discuss them individually.